Paul Huljich: Early life

 Paul Huljich was born in Auckland, New Zealand in 1952 to Elizabeth Huljich and Peter Steven Huljich, and is the middle child of three brothers.
 He attended primary school at St. Ignatius Convent, and attended St. Peter's College for his secondary education.
 He briefly attended the University of Auckland where he began a degree in Commerce, but did not complete his degree due to starting several small businesses, including fruit juice and construction.

 Huljich experienced a mental breakdown and became a ward of the state in 1998.
 He sought help from medical experts in the United States and went to Minnesota where he continued his recovery at the Mayo Clinic in Rochester.
-After that treatment, he then admitted himself to the Menniger Clinic in Topeka, Kansas.
+After that treatment, he then admitted himself to the Menninger Clinic in Topeka, Kansas.
 He has not received medical treatment for his bipolar and stress disorder since 2000 and claims to have fully cured himself by applying "9 Natural Steps."

 Huljich was married to Susan Crawford in 1976; they divorced after 23 years.
 He has three sons: Mark Richard, Simon Paul and Richard Paul.